Workplaces Need Clear Leave Policies

 The Employment Act 1955

-We’d like to start by citing our source: The Employment Act of 1955.
+We’d like to start by citing our source: The Employment Act 1955 PDF.

 When it comes to leave policies (and most workplace policies for that matter), think of the Employment Act 1955 as your ultimate authority.
 The act lays out the statutory rights of employees and terms of employment, including holidays, termination, salaries, and of course, leave policies.